 Microwaves are used mostly for point-to-point communications systems to convey all types of information, including voice, data and video in both analog and digital formats, according to the Federal Communications Commission (FCC).
 They are also used for supervisory control and data acquisition (SCADA) for remote machinery, switches, valves and signals.

 Another important application of microwaves is radar.
 The word "radar" was originally an acronym for RAdio Detection And Ranging.
-However, its usage has become so common that it is now a word in and of itself.
-Prior to World War II, British radio engineers found that short-wavelength radio waves could be bounced off of distant objects like ships and aircraft, and the returning signal could be detected with highly sensitive directional antennas so the presence and locations of those objects could be determined.
+Prior to World War II, British radio engineers found that short-wavelength radio waves could be bounced off distant objects like ships and aircraft, and the returning signal could be detected with highly sensitive directional antennas so the presence and locations of those objects could be determined.
+Usage of the term "radar" has become so common that it is now a word in and of itself, and can refer to systems that use microwaves or radio waves.

 A little-known historical fact is that an early radar installation was built atop Kahuku Point on Oahu's northernmost tip.
 According to the state of Hawaii's website, the station actually detected the first wave of Japanese aircraft on their way to attack Pearl Harbor when the planes were 132 miles (212 kilometers) out.
 However, because the system had been in operation for only two weeks, it was considered unreliable, and the warning was ignored.
 Over the course of the war, radar was improved and refined, and it has since become an essential element of national defense and civilian air-traffic control.